simul/simul.github.io/tutorials/time/modes.md

-<div class="ue4-specific">

-Via Blueprints
-==============

-The trueSKY plugin for Unreal Engine allows time progression to be set directly through the progression scale setting within the sequence actor.
+The trueSKY plugin for Unreal Engine allows time progression to be set directly through the progression scale setting within the truesky actor.
 Setting this value will control the speed at which time progresses.
 When using the default time unit, whose setting is found within the Times advanced settings, which controls the units used to measure time and is by default set to a 24 hour system, you can set the progression scale to 1 which will allow for time to progress in real-time (such that 1 second in the engine is 1 second in real life) and setting it to 3600 will make 1 hour in-game progress for each second passing.

 To calculate a specific amount of time for a full day to progress, we can just multiply the number of minutes in a 24 hour cycle by 60 (representing the number of seconds within each minute).

 For example, if we are aiming for a full 24 hour period to take 5 minutes in-game, we would multiply 5 by 60 giving a value of 300, which if used as the progression scale, will cause the 24 hour period to take 5 minutes.

+<div class="ue4-specific">

+Via Blueprints
+==============

 We can also control the time progression via blueprints.
 Previous versions of the trueSKY plugin supplied a "trueSKYDemo" which could be placed within the scene to allow for time progression.
 However with the integration of time progression directly into the sequence actor, we have removed this from the contents folders.

 However, control via blueprints has not been completely removed.
 You can add the trueSKY sequence actor to a blueprint, drag a node from it and search for "time", which will show the "get time" and "set time" variables that are exposed for use within blueprints.
 This allows for time to be set or interpolated directly through blueprints.
 If you also have a progression scale set, this progression will continue as normal from the newly set time.